 Federico Boem was a postdoctoral researcher on the project from November 2019 to the end of 2020.
 After graduating from the University of Florence in logic and philosophy of science and the University of Exeter in history and philosophy of biology, he completed his Ph.D. on foundations and ethical aspects of biomedical sciences at the University of Milan and the affiliated European Institute for Oncology (IEO).
 His main research interests are the use of big data in the medical sciences and the epistemological and ethical aspects of scientific expertise and its role in public policy.
 You may also visit his Italian website or contact him at firstname.lastname@example.org.

-Noah N.N. van Dongen is a Ph.D. candidate on the project (since September 2016).
+Noah N.N. van Dongen was working as Ph.D. candidate on the project, from September 2016 to the end of 2020.
 He studied Arts and Culture Studies at the Erasmus University Rotterdam, which got him interested in statistics and research methods.
 After graduation he taught statistics at Erasmus School of History Culture and Communication and did research on art appreciation from a neuroscientific and cultural sociological perspective.
 His main interests are the dependencies between how statistics and research methods are and should be used and what could be done to close the gap.
 You may contact him at email@example.com.